FDA Approves Tauvid® To Help Diagnose Alzheimer’s Disease

 How does Tauvid work?

-Tauvid contains flortaucipir F18, which is a chemical that binds specifically to tau tangles.
+Tauvid contains flortaucipir F18, a chemical that binds specifically to tau tangles.
 It is also a radioactive drug.
-This means that it contains an unstable atom that releases a particle to become stable.
+This means it contains an unstable atom that releases a particle to become stable.
 Brain scans then detect these particles to identify the location and amount of tau tangles.5

 A positive scan would show Tauvid signals in specific regions of the brain.
 This would support the presence of widespread tau pathology and contribute to an Alzheimer's disease diagnosis.5